srainsdon/hex-bot/README.md

 4. Load the uncompressed directory

 # Changelog
-* v0.1.27 - Remove tracker placed by asshats
+* v0.1.27 - Removed tracker placed by asshats in chat access coding
 * v0.1.26 - Delete software mission sequence implemented.
 * v0.1.25.2 - Fixing last update issue.
 If skip hide upload logs option (webcrawler checkbox) was active and the installing failed then the upload logs would not be clear.
 * v0.1.25.1 - Just some adjustments